nubot-nudt/simatch/README.md

 You can read this link for more [information](http://answers.ros.org/question/215796/problem-for-install-gazebo_ros_package/)
    (b) Install Gazebo 5.
    `$ sudo apt-get install gazebo5`
-If this fails, try to run the ['gazebo5_install.sh'](https://github.com/nubot-nudt/simatch/blob/master/gazebo5_install.sh)(obtained from Gazebo's official website) provided in this package.
+If this fails, try to run the ['gazebo5_install.sh'](https://github.com/nubot-nudt/simatch/blob/master/gazebo5_install.sh)(obtained from Gazebo's official website).
 Read for more [information](http://answers.ros.org/question/217970/ros-jade-and-gazebo-50-migration-problem/)
   (c) Optional: copy resource files to the new gazebo folder.
    `$ sudo cp -r /usr/share/gazebo-5.0/* /usr/share/gazebo-5.1`
 3. If you decide to use **ROS Jade** with **gazebo 7.1**, read the following,
-(1) Install gazebo 7.0 by running [gazebo7_install.sh](https://github.com/nubot-nudt/simatch/blob/master/gazebo7_install.sh)(obtained from Gazebo's official website) provided in this package;
+(1) Install gazebo 7.0 by running [gazebo7_install.sh](https://github.com/nubot-nudt/simatch/blob/master/gazebo7_install.sh)(obtained from Gazebo's official website);
 (2) Go to the github website and download the repository of gazebo_ros_pkgs on the branch 'kinetic-devel':
 `$ git clone https://github.com/ros-simulation/gazebo_ros_pkgs.git -b kinetic-devel`
 (3) Go to gazebo_ros_pkgs and create src/, put all other files or folders inside src/.